B06DANEL/ai-clasification/README.md

-**"AI Clasification"** is an extension for Micro:bit that, does exactly what you expect.
+**"AI Clasification"** is an extension for Makecode, that does exactly what you expect.

 Blocks: